Alberto Salazar: Post-collegiate

 From 1980 through 1982, Salazar won three consecutive New York City Marathons.
 His first-ever marathon was the 1980 race, which he won in 2:09:41, at the time the fastest American debut and the second-fastest time recorded by a U.S. runner (behind Bill Rodgers' 2:09:27 at Boston in 1979).
 He was on that week's cover of Sports Illustrated after the victory.
 In 1981, Salazar set an apparent world record at the New York City Marathon of 2:08:13, surpassing the 12-year-old mark of 2:08:33 set by Australian Derek Clayton in 1969 in Antwerp, Belgium.
 However, the course was found on re-measurement to be about 148 meters short of the 42.195 kilometers (26 miles, 385 yards) distance.
 This is equivalent to about 27 seconds.

 In 1982 he won his first and only Boston Marathon after the memorable head-to-head with Dick Beardsley.
-Salazar won the race in an exciting sprint finish and collapsed at the end before being taken to an emergency room and given six liters of saline solution intravenously because he had not drunk during the race.
+Salazar won the race in an exciting sprint finish and collapsed at the end before being taken to an emergency room and given six liters of saline solution intravenously because he did not drink fluids during the race.
 Salazar ended the year ranked #1 in the world in the marathon by Track & Field News magazine for his wins in Boston and New York, #1 in their North American Road Rankings for his American 10K road record win of 28:04 at the Orange Bowl 10K and his course record of 31:53 at the highly competitive Falmouth 7.1 mi road race (his second win and course record there), #8 in the world (and #1 American with an AR of 13:11.93) in the 5,000 meters, and #2 in the world in the 10,000 meters, with three second-place finishes at Eugene (27:30.0), at Oslo in an American Record of 27:25.61, and at Paris (27:29.06).

 Salazar enjoyed success in cross country competition, earning several All-American honors in collegiate and post-collegiate national championships.
 Salazar was also the U.S. national cross country champion in 1979.
 He fared well at the IAAF World Cross Country Championships, finishing second in 1982 and fourth in 1983.
-His silver medal in 1982 marks the last time an American male reached the podium in World Cross Country.
+His silver medal in 1982 marks the last time an American male runner reached the podium in World Cross Country.